 The City of Salmon Arm has made a lot of progress in the implementation of BC's Drinking Water Protection Act and Regulations.
-While there is still some work to do, construction of the Shuswap Lake water treatment plant and adding UV treatment at Medford Dam, City staff continue to work hard to maximize the safety and reliability of the water we deliver to our customers.
+While there is always ongoing work to do, City staff continue to work hard to maximize the safety and reliability of the water we deliver to our customers.